Move Forward Guide

 Physical Therapist's Guide to

-It's estimated that as many as 75% of us will have some form of back or neck pain at some point in our lifetime.
-The good news is that most of us will recover without the need for surgery—and conservative care such as physical therapy usually gets better results than surgery.
-Spinal stenosis is one cause of back and neck pain.
+It is estimated that as many as 80% of us will experience some form of back or neck pain at some point in our lifetimes.
+Spinal stenosis can be one cause of back and neck pain.
 It affects your vertebrae (the bones of your back), narrowing the openings within those bones where the spinal cord and nerves pass through.

 What Is Spinal Stenosis?